 for the paddle attachment.
 Change to the dough hook and continue adding

-After your mixture has become dough and is a cohesive mass, knead with
+After your mixture has become dough and is a cohesive mass that isn’t

-to the sides of the bowl (it will probably be sticking to the bottom
+sticking to the sides of the bowl (it will probably be sticking to the

-of the bowl).
-If you’re kneading by hand, ten minutes is probably
+If you’re kneading by hand, ten minutes is probably the bare

-the bare minimum time.
-I let my KitchenAid mixer do most of the kneading,
+minimum time.
+I let my KitchenAid mixer do most of the kneading, but

-but I usually finish with a minute or two by hand.
-Getting your hands
+finish with a minute or two by hand.
+Getting your hands on the dough

-on the dough is the only way to really gauge its exact condition.
+is the only way to really gauge its exact condition.
+So be sure to

 Now, oil (or spray with Pam) a straight-sided dough rising bucket like